 Unlimited Job Postings

 Understanding the personality and unique traits associated with great medical office managers can help you attract the best.
 Your office manager in a medical space is uniquely motivated by intrinsic motivators to help, support, and nurture.
 They rarely are motivated by compensation alone.
 Instead, take the time to embrace the impact and benefit of your patients’ health, safety, and impact.

-Setting up your interview questions can help you build a useful job description.
+Setting up your interview questions can help you build a helpful job description.
 The newly created job description will help keep your hiring process in alignment.
 Having the right questions prepared will keep you prepared to interview great applicants quickly after they apply.
 Many times, the best applicants will land their new job quickly.
 Time is of the essence.

 The average Medical Office Manager’s salary falls somewhere between the median salaries of these two extremes ranging from about $36,000 up to around $60-65K annually for professionals with median household experience and an advanced degree or certificate.
 The upper end of this spectrum ranges just below the national median household income in the United States.

 The average salary for a Medical Office Manager without the credentials mentioned above falls between $36,000 up to around $60-65K annually.
 The upper end of this spectrum ranges just below the national median household income in the United States.
 It is not uncommon for those with an advanced degree or certificate to earn up to $70,000 annually.

 The main things a Medical Office Manager does are related to marketing, finances, and hiring.
 They also head up the operations of the office.
-Whereas receptionists have a ton of different responsibilities that include greeting patients (greeting them by name and offering a welcoming handshake), answering phones for various departments within the office, directing calls where they need to go, giving directions as needed to those who may be lost in the building or waiting area… And more!
+Whereas receptionists have a ton of different responsibilities that include greeting patients (greeting them by name and offering a welcoming handshake), answering phones for various departments within the office, directing calls where they need to go, giving directions as is necessary to those who may be lost in the building or waiting area… And more!

 The typical workweek for an average Medical Office Manager ranges from 40-45 hours per week, with some flexibility given when Fridays occur with plenty of notice to accommodate personal needs such as attending special events or circumstances.